 How Artificial Intelligence is Transforming Automation

 As early as the 1990s, artificial intelligence (AI) began to infiltrate industries like space and high-tech for robotics and business process management systems.
 Since the onset of voice automation tools in programs like Apple’s Siri and Amazon’s Alexa, AI has come into a new age of computerized automation.
 Today, AI is prominent in everything from voice assistants to phones, automobiles, and virtual home devices.
 Other advanced applications for AI include optical character and handwriting recognition, speech and face recognition, virtual reality, image processing, photo/video manipulation, and so much more.

 Automation of the Future

 According to an article entitled “Gartner’s IT Automation Predictions for 2019, “By 2023, 40% of I&O [intake and output] teams will use AI-augmented automation in large enterprises, resulting in higher IT productivity with greater agility and scalability.”
 As seen in so many recent AI-based projects, Gartner’s prediction is coming to fruition.
 Gartner believes, “AI-augmented automation is expected to play a large role in IT operations and application performance management.
-To better achieve the benefits of AI-augmented automation, Gartner suggests that organizations establish an automation Center of Excellence and train personnel on data science, among other things.”
+To better achieve the benefits of AI-augmented automation, Gartner suggests that organizations establish Center of Excellence and train personnel on data science, among other things.”
 The Gartner predictions indicate that AI will eventually ease the talent shortage, reduce the demand for IT specialists, reduce the overall time for data delivery, and improve effectiveness and costs where service providers are contracted.
-By as early as next year, they predict that 50% of the manual tasks performed by service providers will be replaced with intelligent automation.
+By as early as next year, they predict that 50% of the manual tasks performed by service providers will be replaced with artificial intelligence.

 IT Automation Comes with Some Benefits and Challenges